chtenb/chtenb.github.io/blog/rop-cs-4.md

-= Railroad Oriented Programming in C#: Part 4
+% Railroad Oriented Programming in C#: Part 4

-In the link:/?page=rop-cs-3[previous part] we looked at how we could construct `Result` instances more easily.
+In the [previous part](/?page=rop-cs-3) we looked at how we could construct `Result` instances more easily.
 In this part we will look at slightly more complex railway tracks and wrap up the series.

 ## Subtracks and failure recovery